buildsbyaman/Random-Color-Generator/readme.md

 1. Download or clone this repository
 2. Open `index.html` in your browser
 3. Click the "Generate Color" button to get a new random color!

-## 📱 Responsive

-- Fully responsive for desktop, tablet, and mobile screens using media queries.

 ## 🛠 Tech Stack